The Complete Guide to Parking Lot Security: Protecting Property and People

 The Importance of Parking Lot Security

 Parking lots serve the basic, but essential, function of giving people a place to park when they visit a specific location.
 Because of the often unrestricted, open, and simple nature of these parking spaces, they are easy to access and difficult to secure.
+This is especially true for large parking facilities, retail lots, distribution centers, and any parking garage where visibility gaps can make it harder to detect issues quickly.

-It’s not just the customers who notice the security measures, however.
-Bad actors also take into account the security—just in the opposite way.
-The Loss Research and Prevention Council describes the deterring effect of security measures as the See-Get-Fear model: For effective deterrence to take place, would-be criminals have to see the security measure, get that it’s there to catch them if they commit a criminal act, and fear the consequence if they are caught.
+The Loss Research and Prevention Council describes the deterring effect of security measures as the See-Get-Fear model: For effective deterrence to take place, would-be criminals have to see the security measure, get that it's there to catch them if they commit a criminal act, and fear the consequence if they are caught.

 While it won't stop every crime, visible security measures like mobile security units have been proven to reduce crimes like burglaries up to 54%.